Quantized plastic deformation: Introduction

+The first one concerns the \emph{configurational space} of strain tensors.
+It involves the quantization of plastic deformation{,} which is natural in view of the implied periodicity of the associated Landau-type elastic energy density characterized by {an} infinite number of equivalent energy wells.
+The second one concerns the \emph{physical space} and amounts to the representation of an inhomogeneously deformed macroscopic body as a collection of homogeneously deformed mesoscopic elements.
+This step is formally necessary as a regularization {since} the configurational nonconvexity of the energy density creates {an} unphysical degeneracy \cite{Fonseca}.

-Despite the profound differences between {CP} and the MTM, we attempt in this paper to build a new conceptual bridge between the two theories.
+Note that none of the emerging discretization scales is a part of classical continuum CP, which can then be viewed as a macroscopic analogue of the MTM.
+The implicit underlying coarse-graining comes with the loss of information, in particular, the short range interactions involved in topological transitions have to be brought into CP through {\emph{ad hoc}} phenomenological assumptions prescribing, for instance, the rate of dislocation nucleation and other dislocation reactions.
+Still, despite the underlined profound differences between {CP} and the MTM, we attempt in this paper to build a new conceptual bridge between the two theories.

 Our main idea is the re-introduction into the MTM of the crucial concept of plastic deformation.
-As we have already mentioned, in its original formulation, the MTM has the guise of a `purely elastic' theory \cite{BaggioST2023a}.
+As we have already mentioned, in its original formulation, the MTM had the guise of a `purely elastic' theory \cite{BaggioST2023a}.
 While this may create an impression that the notion of plastic strain is completely {foreign} to the MTM, the concept of plastic strain has already appeared explicitly in the scalar version of the MTM in the form of an integer-valued (quantized) order parameter \cite{Umut2011,Umut2012,Zhangetal}.
 Interestingly, the reason for its introduction in such a restricted setting was not conceptual but technical, as it {enabled the} explicit reduction of the description of plastic flow to a simple integer-valued automaton.

-Here we generalize the idea of a quantized plastic strain, implicit in \cite{Umut2011,Umut2012,Zhangetal}, by finally placing it in the fully tensorial MTM framework.
-We show that in the geometrically precise finite strain setting, plastic strain can be naturally associated with a locally-defined integer-valued matrix, whose role is to select one among the infinitely many equivalent wells of the globally periodic constitutive energy landscape.
-Interestingly, in this perspective, crystal plasticity represents an example of a physical theory where the order parameter is a matrix-valued spin variable.
-The proposed {re-formulation} of the MTM can be then viewed as a transition from the soft-spin, `purely elastic' description to the hard-spin, elasto-plastic description.
+Here we generalize the idea of a quantized plastic strain, implicit in \cite{Umut2011,Umut2012,Zhangetal}, by placing it in the fully tensorial MTM framework.
+We show that in the finite strain setting, plastic strain can be naturally associated with a locally-defined integer-valued matrix, whose role is to select one among the infinitely many equivalent wells of the globally periodic constitutive energy landscape.
+In this perspective, crystal plasticity emerges as a physical theory where the order parameter is a matrix-valued spin variable.
+The proposed {re-formulation} of the MTM can be then viewed as a transition from the soft-spin, `purely elastic' description, to the hard-spin, elasto-plastic description.